Herding Dogs

 About the Canaan Dog

-The Canaan Dog is a very large herding dogs known for its balanced nature and highly intelligent mind.
-Well-suited to apartment living, the Canaan Dog is best matched with experienced owners.
+The Canaan Dog is a medium herding dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, well-suited to apartment living, the Canaan Dog is best matched with experienced owners.
 Typically standing 19 to 24 inches tall at the shoulder and weighing 35 to 55 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Herding Dogs group, the Canaan Dog brings a distinct combination of traits that sets it apart.
 The Canaan Dog is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Canaan Dog loves being close to its people and forms strong bonds with every member of the household.